SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 :::

-* In the second stage, **admins or designated resolvers get a new the task**:
+* In the second stage, **admins or designated reviewers get a new the task**:
   * After all members tasks are completed, a new task is created for admins or designated reviewers to take one of the following actions:
     * **Add Owners**, by approving the suggestions made by members or deciding on an owner yourself
     * **Archive** the workspace
     * **Delete** the workspace

-For more details on how this task is resolved from the specific users perspective, take a look at the [Resolve Orphaned Workspace tasks article.](../../point-collaborators/resolve-governance-tasks/orphaned-resources.md#members-suggest-new-owners)
+For more details on how this task is resolved from the specific user's perspective, take a look at the [Resolve Orphaned Workspace tasks article.](../../point-collaborators/resolve-governance-tasks/orphaned-resources.md#members-suggest-new-owners)

 ## Automatically Assign New Owners